Yutong-Ye/Wish-to-Visit/journals/ronnie.md

 We found out that we don't have to create a new project to change the name of the project.
-There is a place to change the pathways which avoids having to restart everything.
+There is a place to change the pathways which avoids having to restart everything. git

+## February 26th, 2024 - March 1, 2024

+This week, I worked on:

+As a group we made the decision to use SQL database.
+Using SQL, I set up beekeeper studio and created a "users" table.
+Johnathan lead the work to create a POST and create the backend authentication.
+Yutong and I, followed and tinkered on our local branch to get hands on experience.

+## ah-ha! moment

+This week it took a bit to understand the relationship between fastapi, beekeeper, and migrations.
+After some time and some other tutorials, it clicked and everything started to make more sense.
+I was able to use all three to create a table and use a fastapi to get data from the database.